engineersamuel/vim-crash-course/challenges/challenge02.md

 ## Challenge

-Here are the tasks to accomplish in this order:
+Here are the tasks to accomplish this in order:
-1. At the very bottom of this document find `I'm at the somewhere on the page` and change `somewhere` to `bottom`
+1. At the very bottom of this document find `I'm at the somewhere on the page` and change `somewhere` to `bottom`.
 2. Then navigate to the middle and change `somewhere` to `middle`.
 3. Then navigate back up right below these instructions and change `somewhere` to `top`.